IThreeM/I3M-Developer-Docs/src/Developer-Docs/src/introduction.md

 ## Engine Version

-I3M Team is trying to keep the book up-to-date with the latest version from `master` branch.
+I3M Team is trying to keep the book up-to-date with the latest version from `main` branch.
 If something does not compile with the latest release from crates.io, then you need to [use the latest engine from GitHub repo](./beginning/scripting.md#using-the-latest-engine-version).